Definitions and examples of learning activities

 - Be an active member of a special interest group, organising relevant events and speaking or otherwise contributing

-- Organise streams or sessions at ORS conferences, Regional Group meetings, and other OR events.
+- Organise streams or sessions at OR Society conferences, regional society meetings, and other OR events.

 - Volunteer for OR in Schools, and visit schools or universities to build awareness and understanding of OR